jing1tian/franky/README.md

     ]
 )

 # Stop the robot in joint position control mode.
-The difference of JointStopMotion to other
+The difference between JointStopMotion to other
-# stop-motions such as CartesianStopMotion is that JointStopMotion stops the robot in joint
+# stop-motions, such as CartesianStopMotion, is that JointStopMotion stops the robot in joint
 # position control mode while CartesianStopMotion stops it in cartesian pose control mode.
 The
 # difference becomes relevant when asynchronous move commands are being sent or reactions are
 # being used(see below).